 Adore not with verse the Lie or the Greed,

-Lavished on him all flattery and piety he could.
+Lavished on him all flattery and paean he could.

 I pledge never to sprinkle before the swine,

 The pilgrims came with reverence,

 grateful for the mercy of God the Merciful,

 delivered out of hell and dire chastisement,

 In the midst of the caravan there came

 I said to him, 'Tell me how you escaped